QuantEcon/lecture-python-programming/source/rst/python_oop.rst

 For example,

-* *a Markov chain* consists of a set of states and a collection of transition probabilities for moving across states
+* *a Markov chain* consists of a set of states, an initial probability distribution over states,  and a collection of transition probabilities for moving across states

 * *a general equilibrium theory* consists of a commodity space, preferences, technologies, and an equilibrium definition

-* *a game* consists of a list of players, lists of actions available to each player, player payoffs as functions of all players' actions, and a timing protocol
+* *a game* consists of a list of players, lists of actions available to each player, each player's payoffs as functions of all other players' actions, and a timing protocol

 These are all abstractions that collect together "objects" of the same "type".